Read our 2021 annual report

 The Central African Republic remains one of the most fragile countries in the world, ranked 188 out of 189 by the Human Development Index.

-In 2022, 3.1 million people - 63% of the population - need humanitarian assistance and protection, a level not seen in five years (OCHA February 2022), including 1.9 million people who are in a critical situation due to the deep and complex crisis that the country continues to face.
+In 2023, 3.4 million people - 55% of the population - need humanitarian assistance and protection, a level not seen in more than six years (Humanitarian Needs Overview 2023), including 2 million people who are in a critical situation due to the deep and complex crisis that the country continues to face.

-Further, the country faces a food security and nutrition crisis.
-The Global Hunger Index ranked CAR 114 out of 116 countries in 2021, a situation classified as “alarming”, with indicators such as child mortality, undernourishment rate and child stunting being among the highest in the world.
+They also face a food security and nutrition crisis.
+The Global Hunger Index ranked CAR 120th out of 121 countries in 2022, a situation classified as “alarming”, with indicators such as child mortality, undernourishment rate and child stunting being among the highest in the world.

 Concern’s strategy in CAR: building community resilience through integrated approaches